cfwheels/cfwheels/wheels/V3NOTES.md

 ## Internal Stuff

- - $createObjectFromRoot() not longer requires `root.cfm` and simply cfinvokes the component
+ - $createObjectFromRoot() not longer requires `root.cfm` and simply $cfinvokes the component
+ - $cfinvoke added a proxy to the tag equivalent

 ### Mapper / Routing
  - Where possible, internal methods are now private; exception is `$draw` which is called outside the CFC internally